 Management challenges for Solar Without Borders

 Solar Without Borders is a non-profit organisation that aims to bring solar energy to disadvantaged communities in Africa.
 Founder and director Bert Bernolet outlined his business model Smart Kiosks, in which a central house in the village is fitted out with solar panels, batteries, regulators, solar lamps and chargers, and is managed by a kiosk keeper.
 People pay for the energy they use.
 Around 170 solar kiosks have now been set up in Togo alone, providing more than 40,000 people with light.
 However, shop owners have too much autonomy and are not easily motivated.
 How do you develop good leadership in shop owners and build the system further?
-The solutions discussed in the break-out session provided input that will be used in further discussions in RSM's IBA, BA, MBA and Executive MBA programmes and eventually, to facilitate student trips to the sites in Africa.
+The solutions discussed in the break-out session provided input that will be used in further discussions in RSM's <link bachelor international-business-administration>IBA, <link bachelor bsc-business-administration-bedrijfskunde>BA, <link mba international-full-time-mba why-the-rotterdam-mba>MBA and <link mba executive-mba the-executive-mba-at-rsm>Executive MBA programmes and eventually, to facilitate student trips to the sites in Africa.

 Clean Tech Delta